inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Never say you know a man until you have divided an inheritance with him.
-During the next two hours, the system will be going up and down several times, often with lin~po_~{po       ~poz~ppo\~{ o n~po_~{o[po	 ~y oodsou>#w4k**n~po_~{ol;lkld;f;g;dd;po\~{o Once, I read that a man be never stronger than when he truly realizes how weak he is.
+During the next two hours, the system will be going up and down several times, often with lin~po_~{po       ~poz~ppo\~{ o n~po_~{o[po	 ~y oodsou>#w4k**n~po_~{ol;lkld;f;g;dd;po\~{o Once, I read that a man be  stronger than when he truly realizes how weak he is.
 		-- Jim Starlin, "Captain Marvel #31"
 It looked like something resembling white marble, which was probably what it was: something resembling white marble.
-		-- Douglas Adams, "The Hitchhikers Guide to the Galaxy" The things that interest people most are usually none of their business.
+		-- Douglas Adams, "The Hitchhikers Guide to the Galaxy" The things that interest people most  usually none of their business.
 Q:	What's the difference between a duck and an elephant?
 A:	You can't get down off an elephant.
 You can bring any calculator you like to the midterm, as long as it doesn't dim the lights when you turn it on.
 		-- Hepler, Systems Design 182
-"I have a friend who just got back from the Soviet Union, and told me the people there are hungry for information about the West.
-He was asked about many things, but I will give you two examples that are very revealing about life in the Soviet Union.
+"I have a friend who just got back from the Soviet Union, and told me the people there  hungry for information about the West.
+He was asked about many things, but I will give you two examples that  very revealing about life in the Soviet Union.
 The first question he was asked was if we had exploding television sets.
-You see, they have a problem with the picture tubes on color television sets, and many are exploding.
+You see, they have a problem with the picture tubes on color television sets, and many  exploding.
 They assumed we must be having problems with them too.
 The other question he was asked often was why the CIA had killed Samantha Smith, the little girl who visited the Soviet Union a few years ago; their propaganda is very effective.